kubernetes/website/content/en/docs/reference/labels-annotations-taints/audit-annotations.md

 See [Pod Security Standards](/docs/concepts/security/pod-security-standards/) for more information.

+## apiserver.latency.k8s.io/total

+Example: `apiserver.latency.k8s.io/total: "573.018706ms"`

+This value shows total latency incurred in components within the apiserver.
+Please note that the latency is recorded in annotation only when the total latency of the given request exceeds 500ms; This is in keeping with the traces in rest/handlers for create, delete, update, get, list, and delete collection.

 ## authorization.k8s.io/decision

 Example: `authorization.k8s.io/decision: "forbid"`

+Value must be **forbid** or **allow**.
 This annotation indicates whether or not a request was authorized in Kubernetes audit logs.

 See [Auditing](/docs/tasks/debug/debug-cluster/audit/) for more information.